PrefectHQ/prefect/docs/concepts/flows.md

     In addition, if you put all of your workflow logic in a single flow function and any line of code fails, the entire flow will fail and must be retried from the beginning.
 This can be avoided by breaking up the code into multiple tasks.

-    Each Prefect workflow must contain one primary, entrypoint `@flow` function.
-From that flow function, you may call any number of other tasks, subflows, and even regular Python functions.
-You can pass parameters to your entrypoint flow function that will be used elsewhere in the workflow, and the [final state](#final-state-determination) of that entrypoint flow function determines the final state of your workflow.
+    You may call any number of other tasks, subflows, and even regular Python functions within your flow.
+You can pass parameters to your flow function that will be used elsewhere in the workflow, and Prefect will report on the progress and [final state](#final-state-determination) of any invocation.

     Prefect encourages "small tasks" &mdash; each one should represent a single logical step of your workflow.
 This allows Prefect to better contain task failures.